Khushi141002/khushali-student-portal/README.md

 # khushali-student-portal
-it is my first repository
+This is my first repository
+Author : khushali ladher